5.1 – Overview

 5.2 – Why do companies go public?

-- He is raising funds to meet capex requirement
+- Raise funds to meet CAPEX requirement

 5.3 – Merchant Bankers

-- Appointment of other intermediaries namely, registrars, bankers, advertising agencies etc. The Lead manager also makes various marketing strategies for the issue
+- Appointment of other intermediaries, namely, registrars, bankers, advertising agencies, etc. The Lead manager also makes various marketing strategies for the issue.

 Once the company partners with the merchant banker, they will work towards taking the company public.